Serotonin-Syndrome/serial_hacking_fantom_rbvm/README.md

 ## Fantom Smart Contract IDE

-Simple scheme of our solution is below:
+UI of the IDE is the following:
 <p align="center">
     <img  src="img/SmartContractIDE.png">
 </p>